 There are two types of number systems: Indian numeral system and International numeral system.

-When we count with ones, tens, hundreds, thousands, ten thousands, lakhs, ten lakhs, and crores, we use the Indian system of numeration.
+When we count with ones, tens, hundreds, thousands, ten thousand, lakhs, ten lakhs, and crores, we use the Indian system of numeration.

-Look at the following table that shows the periods, places and the digits in a number.
+Look at the following table that shows the periods, places and digits in a number.